alanmanning/ubc-thesis-lyx/README.md

 I've included an example refs.bib file.
 You should make your own with a reference manager.
 I used [JabRef](http://www.jabref.org/) which was great (and free).

 ### Step 2: Learn a bit about LyX
 You can probably figure this out as you go with a bit of Googling.
 However, I recommend taking a look at *Essentials of LyX* tutorial (under the tutorial list on [this page](https://wiki.lyx.org/LyX/Tutorials)).
 Also, this template makes heavy use of multidoc, so have a look through that [FAQ](https://wiki.lyx.org/FAQ/Multidoc).
+It explains the differences between includes, inputs, and why there is a preamble.tex file.

 ### Step 3: Download the template
+Click on **Clone or Download** above then **Download zip**

+### Step 4: Change the document titles
+Open thesis.lyx.
+On the *Document* menu go to *Settings* then click *PDF Properties*.
+Fill out the Header information.